bcherny/undux/README.md

 )
 ```

+To make your component re-render when a property changed, just pass it to `withStore` as a string.

 ### Partial application all the way through

 Partially apply the `connect` function to yield a convenient `withStore` function: